 AWARD CRITERIA

-Southend Council does not bind itself to accept the lowest priced quotation, or any quotation for this service.
-Southend Council will have no obligation to Providers arising from this quotation unless and until it enters into a formal contract with the successful Provider for the provision of the goods and/or services that are subject to this Quotation document.
+The Council does not bind itself to accept the lowest priced quotation, or any quotation for this service.
+The Council will have no obligation to Providers arising from this quotation unless and until it enters into a formal contract with the successful Provider for the provision of the goods and/or services that are subject to this Quotation document.
 Any contract awarded will be to the Provider whose proposal is determined to be the most economically advantageous.

 30% PRICE ALLOCATION: To be detailed within this written quotation submission, by the Provider.
-It is the requirement of Southend Council to maximise the budget available for this project.
+It is the requirement of The Council to maximise the budget available for this project.
 The Quotation is accepted on a “Fixed Price” basis and the Provider will not be entitled to claim any additional payments or expenses including but not limited to any increase in the price of the service and / or cost of, or incidental to, the employment of labour.
 The prices included in the Quotation shall be the maximum payable by Southend Council for the duration of the contract.

 Pricing Evaluation (30%) – Using the Prices submitted by Providers a percentage will be allocated to the total cost as follows: